bsmith89/strain-corr/doc/manuscript/manuscript.md

 # Abstract:

-Metagenomics has greatly expanded our understanding of the human gut microbiome by revealing vast diversity within and across individuals.
+Metagenomics has greatly expanded our understanding of the human gut microbiome by revealing a vast diversity of bacterial species within and across individuals.
 Even within a single species, different strains can have highly divergent gene content, affecting traits such as antibiotic resistance, metabolism, and virulence.
 Methods that harness metagenomic data to